jamessynge/TinyAlpacaServer/README.md

     Defining a literal in this file is appropriate if the string will be used in multiple files.

-1. Defining them at file scope in .cc files using TAS_DEFINE_LITERAL, such as
-    these:

-    ```
-    TAS_DEFINE_LITERAL(JsonFalse, "false")
-    TAS_DEFINE_LITERAL(JsonNan, "NaN")
-    ```

-    This macro defines a char array and function, just like the behaves much like those in literals.inc, as they are expanded in `literals.cc`.

-    TAS_DEFINE_LITERAL is an appropriate choice when the string will be used multiple times in a single file (which these examples won't be).

 1. Using the `TASLIT(value)` macro inline in expressions, such as: